-If it becomes necessary to terminate an individual's employment or reduce his or her hours or work effort because of reduced funding, changes in the nature and scope of the work, or for other operational reasons, the termination or reduction in hours or effort is considered a layoff.
+If it becomes necessary to terminate an individual's employment or reduce their hours or work effort because of reduced funding, changes in the nature and scope of the work, or for other operational reasons, the termination or reduction in hours or effort is considered a layoff.
 A position from which an employee has been laid off may not be filled for at least one year, except in unusual circumstances and with the prior approval of the Vice President for Human Resources.
-The following will not be considered a layoff: (1) a furlough as described in the MIT Employment Policy Manual Section 4.16.3; (2) a reduction in hours of five or less per week or a reduction in effort of 20% or less; (3) the expiration of an appointment with a specifically stated termination date; (4) termination of employment on account of resignation, retirement, or discharge.
+The following will not be considered a layoff: (1) a furlough as described in the MIT Employment Policy Manual Section 22.214.171.124; (2) a reduction in hours of five or less per week or a reduction in effort of 20% or less; (3) the expiration of an appointment with a specifically stated termination date; (4) termination of employment on account of resignation, retirement, or discharge.
 All employees whose hours are reduced by five or less per week or whose effort is reduced by 20% or less are entitled to eight weeks of prior notice.

 In making a layoff decision, where the choice is not clearly dictated by the work to be eliminated or changed and the range of skills of those engaged in it, departments should carefully consider three important factors: individual performance, the length of employee service, and the status and goals of affirmative action in the department.
 No one of these considerations automatically outweighs the other.
 They must each be judged and balanced in such a way as to be as fair as possible to the individuals concerned while also serving the Institute's need for an effective staff.